Compare travel insurance for New Zealand

 Many standard travel insurance policies won’t include the following:

-- Cover for travel to locations that the Foreign and Commonwealth Office (FCO) has said British holidaymakers should avoid
+Cover for travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has said British holidaymakers should avoid

 Health and medical treatment in New Zealand